abcnews/interactive-hero-images/README.md

 ## Transparent hero video

-Transparent video is harder because you must upload it to the FTP server manually.
+Transparent video must be uploaded to the FTP server manually.

 There must be two videos: